 Their Digital Marketing and Win Sales From the Competition

 Recently, I’ve been working closely with Mindjet, an innovation management software company.
-The marketing team at Mindjet embraces the Agile Marketing approach, and chose Webtrends in part for our ability to support the needs of Agile Marketing via software and a broad, responsive service offering.
+The marketing team at Mindjet embraces the Agile Marketing approach, and chose Webtrends Optimize in part for our ability to support the needs of Agile Marketing via software and a broad, responsive service offering.
 They’ve leveraged a wide range of capabilities in the Optimize platform.
 They’ve also stretched my consulting muscles, asking me to pivot with them in ways optimization practitioners aren’t always willing to do.

 With Mindjet, we’ve used the following tools to dig for insights, and then test assumptions: